Use of metaphor in dreams

-[The link I just gave to YourDictionary.com goes to a list of examples of metaphor.
+[The link above goes to a list of examples of metaphor.
 Use it for supplemental reading.]

 Notice the underlined words in the above quote.
-Comparison … one thing is applied to another.
+Comparison… one thing is applied to another.
 In another chapter we delve into the use of comparison and contrast in dreams.
-For now, nail down the idea that dreams show one thing and mean another, linked together by a comparison that’s metaphorical or otherwise meaningful and oftentimes quite clever.
+For now, nail down the idea that dreams show one thing and mean another, linked together by a comparison that’s metaphorical, meaningful and oftentimes quite clever.

 On the other end of the anger spectrum, being mildly upset is better symbolized as water just starting to simmer.

 As far as we know, anger can’t boil water — that’s an exaggeration — but it paints a picture.
 The water enhances the symbolism because water and other fluids are great for using metaphorically to describe emotional states such as cold, frozen, gushing, murky, dirty, hot, incoming, outgoing, or overwhelming.
-Plus, emotions move and they move you, like water.
+Plus, like water, emotions move and they move you.
 A dream can capture a broad range of emotions this way and expand how it visually conveys the central idea, such as with fizzing acid, spewing lava, or a raging Jacuzzi, to mean the same thing as boiling mad.

 The image of angry, boiling water is a physical representation of a personal situation.
-That phrase is repeated throughout DREAMS 1-2-3, and it’s an important concept for understanding dream metaphor, symbolism, and meaning.
+That phrase is repeated throughout my D3 lessons, and it’s an important concept for understanding dream metaphor, symbolism, and meaning.
 In the above example, the personal situation is the feeling of being boiling mad.
 The physical representation is the boiling water.

 - Think of a dark or darkened dream environment as a physical representation for being in the dark.

 - Think of floating high in the sky as a physical representation for a head in the clouds.